Although interest rates are on the rise, it's still a great time to purchase a home. Speak with one of our expert loan officers today!

 Q: How do I finance a duplex or multifamily home?

 A: Multifamily financing options vary between owner-occupied and investment property loans.
-Multifamily mortgages work much the same as single-family mortgages, with 30 years being the standard term.
-However, there is a national cap on loan rates; be sure to check state and county caps as well.
-See Multifamily Loan Options in Florida, above.
+Multifamily mortgages work a lot like single-family mortgages, with 30 years being the standard term.
+However, there is a national cap on loan rates.
+Be sure to check state and county caps as well.

 Q: Can I use rental income to qualify for a loan?